thep-vit/tweBackendv1/README.md

       2. Auth Header - On failiure 401 (could be user login auth failure or admin auth (from middleware) failure)
       3. On Failure - 400

+### Edition Routes /api/edition

+1. Create Edition - POST */edition/create/*
+   1. On Success - 201, edition
+   2. Auth Header - (also Admin only) - 401 on Failure
+   3. On Failure - 400

+2. Read Edition details by edition number - GET */edition/:number*
+   1. req.params.number is edition number 'enumber' in edition object
+   2. On success - 200, edition
+   3. Auth Header - (also Admin only) - 401 on Failure
+   4. On Failure - 400

 &copy;
 Copyright of The Hindu Education Plus Club VIT Vellore